goharbor/harbor/docs/migration_guide.md

 ### Upgrading Harbor and migrating data

-1. Log in to the machine that Harbor runs on, back up Harbor's configuration files.
+1. Log in to the machine that Harbor runs on, stop and remove existing Harbor service if it is still running:
-    ```sh
-    mkdir -p /tmp/harbor/config
-    cp -r Deploy/config /tmp/harbor/config
-    cp Deploy/harbor.cfg /tmp/harbor

     ```

-2. Next, stop and remove existing Harbor service if it is still running:

-    ```
     cd Deploy/
     docker-compose down
     ```

-3. Change to the parent directory of Harbor's source code folder (usually is the parent directory of `harbor/` ).
-Get the lastest source code from Github to overwrite the existing code:
+2. Back up Harbor's current source code so that you can roll back to the current version when it is necessary.
     ```sh
     cd ../..
+    mv harbor /tmp/harbor
+    ```

+3. Get the lastest source code from Github:
+    ```sh
     git clone https://github.com/vmware/harbor
     ```